RichardLWolf/SigInt/README.md

 ### **How SigInt Works**
 - The signal spectrum will be displayed, and monitoring will begin.
 - **Minimize SigInt** and let it run.
-It will automatically detect and log signal events.
+It will automatically detect and log signal and noise floor events.
-- To view the log, click the **green folder icon** to open the log folder, then double-click the `"Application_Log.txt"` file in File Explorer.
+- To view the log, click the **scroll icon**.
+To open the log folder in Windows Explorer, click the **green folder icon**.
 - To view recorded events, click the **microphone icon** to open the playback window.
 Select the desired archive from the list at top-left then click the play button to begin playback.

 ## Contributing